 Prolong your holiday indulgences with a drive to Foggy Ridge Cider’s late fall orchards where we’re open all weekend, Friday through Sunday.
 On Friday and Saturday, enjoy seasonal homemade soup from Floyd’s favorite local caterer, Cast Iron Catering, paired with the beverage of the season.
-You can start your holiday shopping with cider gift boxes. $10 covers music and tasting.
-Soup & cider pairing on Friday and Saturday 11 to 5; open Sunday 12 to 5
+You can start your holiday shopping with cider gift boxes.
+Soup & cider pairing on Friday and Saturday 11 to 5 for $10; open Sunday 12 to 5

 December 19 —Holiday Open House

 Celebrate the holiday on our last open day of the season.
 Delight your friends and family with gift baskets, boxes and bags full of artisan cider and seasonal treats, all designed to please.
 Expect cider, holiday snacks and music of the season. $7 tasting fee covers six ciders and logo glass.
 Open 11 to 5.